 will instruct the relevant Restoration Contractor forming part of the Distribution Restoration Zone to re-configure its System in order to alleviate the problem being experienced by the relevant Restoration Contractor’s Equipment.

-NGESO and the DNO (and relevant Transmission Licensee in Scotland) accepts that any decision to keep a relevant Restoration Contractor’s Equipment operating, if outside its safe operating parameters, is one for the Restoration Contractor concerned alone and accepts that the relevant Restoration Contractor’s Equipment may change output if the relevant Restoration Contractor believes it is necessary for safety reasons (whether relating to personnel or Plant and/or Apparatus).
+The ISOP and the DNO (and relevant Transmission Licensee in Scotland) accepts that any decision to keep a relevant Restoration Contractor’s Equipment operating, if outside its safe operating parameters, is one for the Restoration Contractor concerned alone and accepts that the relevant Restoration Contractor’s Equipment may change output if the relevant Restoration Contractor believes it is necessary for safety reasons (whether relating to personnel or Plant and/or Apparatus).
 If such a change is made without prior notice, then the relevant Restoration Contractor shall inform the DNO as soon as reasonably practical.
-The DNO will inform NGESO (and the relevant Transmission Licensee in the case of Scottish Distribution Restoration Zones) of the progress with the key stages of each DRZP.
+The DNO will inform the ISOP (and the relevant Transmission Licensee in the case of Scottish Distribution Restoration Zones) of the progress with the key stages of each DRZP.

 DOC9.4.10.19 Once the Distribution Restoration Zone is operating as described in DOC9.4.10.15 and DOC9.4.10.16, the DNO shall undertake a step by step process of energising more elements of its System.
 The DNO will progressively restore auxiliary supplies to substations, supplies to Customers and other relevant Restoration Contractors to stabilise that part of the DNO’s Distribution System comprising the Distribution Restoration Zone.
 The DNO will do this by issuing instructions in the conventional way or via fully automatic means which could include a Distribution Restoration Zone Control System.
 During this phase, the DNO will need to ensure that each relevant Restoration Contractor’s Equipment is operated within its designed operational limits, that they are contributing to voltage and Frequency control and adequate positive and negative headroom is maintained on such Plant to enable the management of Power Island contingencies.
 During this period, there may be a need to initiate the restoration and operation of further relevant Restoration Contractor’s Equipment to help balance the Distribution Restoration Zone.